josmar-crwdstffng/angular/aio/content/guide/reviewing-content.md

 1. Read through the topic.
 1. If the topic requires an update, either [file an issue](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#submit-issue) that describes the update required, or [create a pull request](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#submit-pr) with the update.
-1. Update the `@reviewed` tag, either through the [GitHub user interface](guide/updating-content-github-ui) or through Angular's [standard pull request process](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#submit-pr).
+1. Update the `@reviewed` tag, either through the [GitHub user interface](guide/updating-content-github-ui) or through the [standard pull request process](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#submit-pr) for Angular.

 <a id="review-criteria"></a>